gboehl/emcwrap/README.rst

 The provided tools for Bayesian analysis are ready-to-use, but largely undocumented.
 Find the module documentation here: https://emcwrap.readthedocs.io/en/latest/modules.html.

 Lets look at an example.
-Define a distribution function for that purpose:
+Let's define a nice and challenging distribution:

 .. code-block:: python